List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure the car isn’t listed as stolen or involved in major accidents.
+1. Check RC details on Parivahan app — Verify the owner name, registration date, fuel type, and insurance status.
+Make sure it matches the physical RC.

-- Check all four tyres — Look for uneven wear, which indicates alignment issues or accident damage.
-Also, check the tyre date code to gauge their age.
+5. Check all four tyres — Look for uneven wear patterns, which indicate alignment issues, suspension problems, or even past accident damage.
+Check the manufacturing date code on the sidewall.

-- Open bonnet — Inspect for any signs of oil leaks around the engine, check the coolant level (should be between min/max), battery age, and the condition of belts and hoses.
+6. Open bonnet: Inspect for any signs of oil leaks around the engine, check the coolant level, battery age, and the condition of all belts.
+Look for rust in the engine bay.

-- Test AC on max for 5 minutes — Ensure it cools rapidly and powerfully.
+7. Test AC on max for 5 minutes — Ensure it cools rapidly and consistently.
 Weak cooling means a potential compressor issue or low gas, which can be a ₹5,000-₹15,000 repair.

-- Drive for 15+ minutes — Test acceleration (look for turbo lag or flat spots), braking (no pulling to one side, no spongy pedal), gear shifts (smooth, no grinding), and steering vibration at 80+ kmph.
+8. Drive for 15+ minutes: Test acceleration, braking (no pulling to one side), gear shifts (smoothness, no jerks), and steering vibration at speeds up to 80+ kmph.
+Listen for suspension noises over bumps.

-- Check all electricals — Test all power windows, central locking, ORVMs, infotainment system, all lights (headlights, tail lights, indicators), and the reverse camera.
+9. Check all electricals: Test power windows, central locking, ORVMs, headlights, taillights, indicators, music system, and the reverse camera.
+Ensure everything functions correctly.

-- Look for paint mismatch between panels — This indicates accident repair.
-Check panel gaps too; inconsistent gaps suggest major bodywork.
+10. Look for paint mismatch between panels — This indicates accident repair.
+Check panel gaps too—uneven gaps are a sign of bodywork or replacement panels.

-- Check undercarriage for rust — Pay close attention to wheel arches, exhaust system, and floor pans.
-Excessive rust can indicate flood damage or poor maintenance.
+11. Check undercarriage for rust, especially around the wheel arches, exhaust, and floor pans.
+Significant rust can indicate flood damage or poor maintenance.

 Insider Checks

-THE PEDAL WEAR REVEALER.
-Look at the rubber pads on the brake and accelerator pedals.
-Genuinely low-km cars (under 30,000 km) should still have clear grooves and texture.
-If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kms than claimed – possibly over 1 lakh km.
-If they look brand new on a 3-4 year old car, someone replaced them to hide real usage.
-Cost if missed: ₹50,000-₹1,00,000 for unexpected engine/transmission wear.
+THE BRAKE & ACCELERATOR PEDAL TEST Look closely at the rubber pads on the brake and accelerator pedals.
+An odometer can be rolled back, but pedal wear is hard to fake.
+If a car claims 30,000 km, the pedals should still have clear grooves and texture.
+If they are smooth, shiny, or worn flat, the car has definitely done significantly more kilometres—often 1 lakh km or more.
+If you see brand new pedal rubbers on a 3-4 year old car, it’s a huge red flag; someone replaced them to hide the real usage.
+Missing this could cost you ₹50,000-₹1,00,000 in accelerated wear-and-tear.

-THE DOOR HINGE SAG CHECK.
-Open each door one by one and gently lift the outer edge upward.
-There should be almost no vertical play.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed/reinstalled, possibly after an accident.
-If a passenger door sags more than the driver’s, that specific door was likely replaced.
-Cost if missed: ₹8,000-₹20,000 for hinge repair or door alignment, plus hidden accident damage.
+THE DOOR HINGE SAG TEST Open each door fully and gently lift the outer edge upward.
+There should be almost no play or vertical movement.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, it suggests that specific door was likely replaced or heavily used.
+Fixing saggy hinges can be a fiddly job, costing ₹5,000-₹15,000 per door.

-THE PAINT THICKNESS / FRIDGE MAGNET TRICK.
-Get a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
-Factory paint is usually 100-130 microns.
-Readings above 200 microns mean that panel has been repainted, likely due to an accident.
-If you don’t have a gauge, use a small fridge magnet – it sticks weaker or not at all to areas with extra paint or body filler.
-Always check the ROOF; it’s rarely repainted unless there was a serious accident.
-Cost if missed: ₹30,000-₹1,50,000 for undisclosed accident repairs and lower resale.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST Ideally, use a paint thickness gauge (you can buy one for ₹500-₹1,000 online) across every body panel.
+Factory paint on a Slavia is typically 100-130 microns.
+Readings above 200 microns usually mean the panel has been repainted, indicating accident repair.
+If you don’t have a gauge, use a simple fridge magnet—it will stick weaker or not at all to areas with extra paint or body filler.
+Pro tip: always check the ROOF.
+Nobody repaints the roof unless there was a serious accident or hail damage.
+Missing this could mean buying a car with a hidden accident history, potentially affecting structural integrity and costing ₹50,000-₹2,00,000 in future issues.

-THE TYRE DATE CODE VERIFIER.
-Look for a 4-digit number in an oval on the tyre sidewall (e.g., “2521” means week 25 of 2021).
-If the car is from 2022 but the tyres are from 2019, either they were old stock, or the car is older than claimed.
-If all four tyres have different dates, it indicates multiple replacements, suggesting high usage or specific damage.
-Cost if missed: ₹20,000-₹40,000 for immediate tyre replacement and potential safety hazard.
+THE TYRE DATE CODE CHECK Look at the tyre sidewall for a 4-digit number in an oval (e.g., “2521” means week 25 of 2021).
+If the car is from 2022 but the tyres are from 2019, they are either very old stock or the car is older than claimed.
+If all four tyres have different date codes, it means multiple replacements, which can indicate high usage or uneven wear from suspension issues.
+Replacing all four tyres can set you back ₹25,000-₹40,000 immediately.

-THE OBD2 SCANNER INSIGHT.
-Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner (like ELM327).
-Plug it into the port under the dashboard (usually near the steering column), and use a free app like Torque or Car Scanner.
-The ECU stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, you’ve got confirmed mileage fraud.
-It also reveals any pending or historical engine/transmission fault codes.
-Cost if missed: Lakhs of rupees on a car with hidden engine issues or mileage fraud.
+THE OBD2 SCANNER TEST Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner.
+Plug it into the port under the dashboard (usually near the driver’s footwell), and use a free app like Torque or Car Scanner.
+The car’s ECU stores the real odometer reading and hidden error codes.
+If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
+This simple test can save you lakhs by uncovering hidden engine or transmission faults.

 Common Scams to Watch For (India 2026)

-Kms Rollback.
-This is one of the most prevalent scams.
-Sellers tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
-Always cross-check the odometer reading with service history records, insurance claims, and the vehicle information on the Parivahan app.
-Worn pedals and steering on a supposedly low-km car are dead giveaways.
+Kms Rollback (Odometer Tampering).
+This is one of the most common scams.
+Sellers illegally roll back the odometer to show a lower reading, making the car appear less used and worth more.

 Seller’s Guide — How to Maximize Your Skoda Slavia Resale